On the first day without X, many Brazilians say they feel disconnected from the world - WTOP News

 Previous users of other platforms welcomed Brazilians to their ranks.
 “Hello literally everyone in Brazil,” a user wrote on Threads.
 “We’re a lot nicer than Twitter here,” said another.

-Platform migration isn’t uncommon for Brazilians, who were huge adopters of Orkut, and when Orkut went kaput, they very gladly moved to other platforms.
+Platform migration isn’t new for Brazilians.
+They were huge adopters of Orkut and, when Orkut went kaput, they very gladly moved to other platforms.

 X is not as popular in Brazil as Facebook, Instagram, YouTube or TikTok.
 However, it remains an important platform on which Brazilians engage in political debates and is highly influential among politicians, journalists and other opinion makers.